 => [π × (12)2 × 60/360 – 3√4 × (12)2] = 13.08 cm2

-The region between an arc and therefore the two radii, joining the center to the top points of the arc is named a sector.
+The region between an arc and therefore the two radii, joining the centre to the top points of the arc is named a sector.
 A sector of a circle is the part bounded by two radii and an arc of a circle.
-In the below-given fig. AOB is a sector of a circle with O as the center.
+In the below-given fig. AOB is a sector of a circle with O as the centre.
 The minor arc corresponds to the minor sector and therefore the major arc corresponds to the main sector.
 When two arcs are equal, that is, each may be a semicircle, then both segments and both sectors become equivalent and each is understood as a semicircular region.

 Area of sector = θ/360 × πr2

 Example: The area of a sector with a radius of 6 cm is 35.4 cm2.
 Calculate the angle of the sector.

 Area of sector = Angle * π * r * r/360°

 Angle * π * 6 * 6/360° = 35.4